paresh-1991/Database-exploration/README.md

+# SQL Projects

+- Project 1: Explore Data in sql using queries on covid 19 dataset.
+- Project 2: Data cleaning in sql on Nashville Housing data.
+- Project 3: Create SQL database and ER Diagram as well Relational Model.
+Further data explored using queries.
+NB: These projects are just to show demonstration of my database management and sql queries skills.

-# Database-exploration
+## Database-exploration

 Here we explore the Database by applying sql queries We extracted two tables contaning information regarding Covid deaths and covid vaccinations from original dataset from https://github.com/owid/covid-19-data/tree/master/public/data using the sql queries we explore the data.

-## Covid19 Data exploration queries
+### Covid19 Data exploration queries

 1. Select Data that we are going to be starting with